sideangleside/sat6-disconnected-operations-guide/sat6-disconnected.md

 There are two major mechanisms that can be used to acquire Red Hat content, **Content ISOs** or **Red Hat Satellite Inter-Satellite-Sync**

-Content ISOs can be downloaded from the REd Hat Customer Portal (Insert Link).
+Content ISOs can be downloaded from the [Red Hat Customer Portal](https://access.redhat.com/ "Red Hat Customer Portal").
 Content ISOs are periodic snapshots of a product's repositories, made on a scheduled basis (usually every quarter give or take).
 Content ISOs can be downloaded from the customer portal, extracted and used to populate a disconnected Satellite.

 ![alt text](https://github.com/sideangleside/sat6-disconnected-operations-guide/raw/master/images/Sat6_Disconnected_with_Content_ISOs.png "Content ISO download")

-In this scenario, the user would
+In this scenario, the user would:

-1. download content ISOs from the customer portal (insert Link) to a workstation.
+1. Download [content ISOs](https://access.redhat.com/downloads/content/250/ver=6.3/rhel---7/6.3.0/x86_64/content-isos "Content ISOs for Red Hat Satellite (v.
+6.3 for x86_64)") to a workstation.
-2. burn the content ISOs to CD or DVD.
+2. Burn the content ISOs to CD or DVD.
-3. transit those ISOs into their disconnected environment and import it into a Satellite
+3. Transit those ISOs into their disconnected environment and import it into a Satellite

 Alternatively, a user can deploy a Satellite which *is* able to connect to cdn.redhat.com and use that Satellite to export Content suitable for importing into another Satellite which is disconnected.